Contact: Hannah Stevenson 01344 352308

 Any Member with an affected Interest in a matter must disclose the interest to the meeting.
 There is no requirement to withdraw from the meeting when the interest is only an affected interest, but the Monitoring Officer should be notified of the interest, if not previously notified of it, within 28 days of the meeting.

-To approve as a correct record the minutes of the meetings of the Committee held on 29 January 2020.
+To approve as a correct record the minutes of the Joint Waste Disposal Board held on 8 October 2020.

 Urgent Items of Business